 I did a little research on the history of pimento cheese, and it turns out that this is not a Southern food in origin.
 According to author and food historian Robert Moss, the term and subsequent recipe variations of pimento cheese actually began with Northern cheese manufacturers seeking to expand the usage of their new popular product, cream cheese.

 The state of Georgia does lay claim to pimentos, however, as it became the leading grower and producer of pimentos in the nation in the early 1900s.
-Regardless of how it came to be, pimento cheese is now identified as a Southern food—but there is little agreement on the actual recipe to make homemade pimento cheese.
+Regardless of how it came to be, pimento cheese is now identified as a Southern food—but there is little agreement on the actual pimento cheese recipe.

-While I use only extra sharp white and extra sharp yellow Cheddar, there are plenty of Southern cooks who use Velveeta, cream cheese, or even Monterey Jack.
+While my pimento cheese recipe calls for only extra sharp white and extra sharp yellow Cheddar, there are plenty of Southern cooks who use Velveeta, cream cheese, or even Monterey Jack.
 Some people add grated onions or olives or jalapeno peppers, along with various seasonings like Worcestershire sauce, onion powder, or garlic.

-I like the small side of the handheld grater because the more delicate, softer shreds of cheese mix into a creamier consistency for the final dish.
+I like to use the small side of the handheld grater because the more delicate, softer shreds of cheese mix into a creamier consistency for the final dish, but I mix it up and grate about one-third of the cheese using the large grates because I like the way the different sizes blend together.

-Then add in mayonnaise, pimentos, cayenne pepper, and a little freshly ground black pepper if you want.
+Then stir in mayonnaise, pimentos, cayenne pepper, and a little freshly ground black pepper if you want.
 No salt as the cheese is usually salty enough by itself.

 Mix everything together until the pimento cheese is smooth and creamy.
 And taste.
 This is the most important part.
 Start with a smaller amount of mayo than the recipe calls for, as well as a smaller amount of cayenne pepper, then taste as you go.
 You may not like it as creamy or as spicy as I do, so you may want to stick with a little less.